MrHighVoltage/osic-tool-collection/README.md

 ## Parameter Sweep with Ngspice
 Strg + Left click on SimulatePARALLEL in schematic to start run!
 ### inv_sweep_tb.sch
-Example schematic for parallelisation of parameter sweeps with ngspice
+Example schematic for parallelisation of parameter sweeps with ngspice.
+IHP-SG13G2 PDK is used in this example.
 ### ngspice_parallel_sweep.py
 Python tool for parallelisation of parameter sweeps with ngspice